 “Cognitive” formulas tend to be crowded—and gummies punish crowded formulas

 Products in this category often try to do a lot in one chew.
-That typically means more actives, more flavor technology, more acids, and more supporting materials.
+That often means more actives, more flavor technology, more acids, and more supporting materials.
 Each addition can change the way the gummy behaves during cooking, mixing, holding, and depositing.

 Here's what crowded formulas commonly stress inside the process: